jocelyn-ong/jocelyn-ong.github.io-old/_posts/2016-12-21-basic-command-line.md

 - `this_is_file_two.txt`

 In this case, if you typed `th` and hit `tab`, autocomplete will give you `this_is_file_` and wait for you to continue the rest of the file name (or this `tab` twice).

+# Until next time

+Thanks for taking the time to read this and I hope that it's useful to you!
+Stay tuned to my next post in the series and follow me on [Twitter](https://twitter.com/joce_ong){:target="_blank"} where I share interesting data related posts!